Specialist palliative care

 PCC4U may not yet be part of a course near you, it nevertheless is a great learning resource.

 Grampians region professional development program

-Grampians region mentoring program is a work in progress, with a start planned for mid 2014.
+Grampians region mentoring program is a work in progress.
 The intent of Grampians region mentoring program is to improve opportunities for professional development for palliative care staff in Grampians region and improve practitioner knowledge, skills and confidence.
 In so doing, the mentoring program primarily develops and retains the existing workforce by providing career pathways and secondarily grows the workforce by complementing recruitment and selection of new practitioners.

 The palliative approach

 Whether you work in aged care, acute or primary care, chances are you’ll find yourself at some stage caring for someone with a terminal illness.
 Palliative Care Online Training (Department of Health and Ageing) is based on Guidelines for a palliative approach in aged care in the community setting.
 This training is designed to help you:

 - Module 2: Assess Palliative Care Needs

 - Module 4: Manage Dying